Skindred: Volume (2015–2016)

-Bing Tings and their upcoming album (2017–present)
+Big Tings (2017–2020)

 Their seventh album, Big Tings, followed in 2018 and was released on 27 April.
+In between touring Big Tings, writing began on their eighth album Smile.

+Smile (2021–present)

+In March 2021, it was announced that Skindred had signed a new global record deal with Earache Records.
+August 2023 saw the band fight a closely contested chart race for the UK Number 1 Album spot with their eighth album Smile.
+With the incredible support of the rock and metal community – including messages of support from Metallica, Rage Against The Machine and Disturbed as well as Kerrang!, NME and Louder publications – the band landed a career best of Number 2 in the UK Album chart, leading to a feature on BBC Breakfast.

+Other notable chart positions for Smile include: #1 UK Rock and Metal Album, #1 UK Independent Album, #1 UK Vinyl Album, #1 UK Album Downloads, #1 US Alternative New Artist Album, #2 US Current Reggae Album, #6 US Top New Artist Album, #9 US Current Hard Music Album and #19 US Independent Current Album.

+All of this followed announcing their biggest ever headline show at Wembley Arena for March 2024 and selling out multiple shows for their October 2023 Smile headline tour months in advance, to winning Best UK Live Act at the Heavy Music Awards 2023 and being the cover stars of Kerrang! magazine for the first time.
+The band's 00s hit “Nobody” also saw a resurgence following a viral TikTok dance trend in February 2023.

 Musical style

-Skindred fuse heavy metal, punk rock, hip hop, electronica and reggae influences to create a unique style and sound.
-The band has previously referred to this style as "Ragga metal".
+Skindred fuse heavy metal, reggae, punk, hip hop and electronica influences to create a unique style and sound.
+The band has previously referred to this style as "ragga metal".
 Benji Webbe has also jokingly referred to the band's musical style as "nu-reggae", in reference to the term nu metal.
 Although Skindred has sometimes been compared to Bad Brains, Webbe states that "To someone who doesn't know anything about reggae music, of course we're going to sound like Bad Brains.
 It's like someone who doesn't know anything about opera might say that Pavarotti sounds just like Mario Lanza.
 But when your ears are trained and you know what you're looking for, you're going to say, 'Shit no, Mario Lanza don't sound nothing like Pavarotti.'"